belkosyak/repo-search-app/.aicontext/STYLING_IMPLEMENTATION_PLAN.md

 ### 2.6 LoadMoreButton.tsx

-- Use Catalyst UI `Button` component (provides default styling) or Headless UI `Button` component
+- Use Catalyst UI `Button` component (from `@i4o/catalystui`) for default styling
+- Import `Button` from `@i4o/catalystui`
+- Catalyst UI Button provides:
+  - Default Tailwind CSS styling with proper padding, borders, and colors
+  - Built-in disabled state styling
+  - Dark mode support
+  - Focus states and hover effects
-- Add loading state with spinner icon and proper ARIA attributes
+- Add loading state with spinner icon (from Heroicons) and proper ARIA attributes
 - Add `aria-busy` and `aria-live` for loading state announcements
-- Ensure proper disabled state handling with ARIA attributes
+- Ensure proper disabled state handling (Catalyst UI Button handles this, but verify ARIA attributes)
+- Customize with additional Tailwind classes for sizing, spacing, or layout as needed

 ### 2.7 ErrorFallback.tsx

 - Use semantic `<section>` or `<article>` element
 - Add proper heading (`<h1>` or `<h2>`) for error message
-- Use Catalyst UI `Button` component for retry button (provides default styling)
+- Use Catalyst UI `Button` component (from `@i4o/catalystui`) for retry button
+- Import `Button` from `@i4o/catalystui`
+- Catalyst UI Button provides default styling that matches other buttons in the app
 - Add `role="alert"` or `aria-live="assertive"` for error announcements
 - Ensure error message is properly announced to screen readers
+- Customize button appearance with Tailwind classes if needed (e.g., variant styles)

 ### 2.8 LoadingPlaceholder.tsx

 - Add proper loading indicator with spinner animation
+- Use Tailwind CSS animations or CSS for spinner (Catalyst UI doesn't provide a loading spinner component)
+- Consider using Heroicons spinner icon or create custom spinner with Tailwind
 - Add `aria-live="polite"` for screen reader announcements
 - Use semantic structure for loading state
 - Add descriptive text for screen readers
+- Style with Tailwind CSS classes for consistent appearance with rest of app

 ### 2.9 Browser Validation